States Where Nurse Practitioners Can Open Their Own Practice

 Nurse Practitioner Scope of Practice

-The American Nurses Association defines the scope of practice as the “services that a qualified health professional is deemed competent to perform, and permitted to undertake — in keeping with the terms of their professional license.”
+The American Nurses Association (ANA) defines the nursing scope of practice as the “services that a qualified health professional is deemed competent to perform, and permitted to undertake — in keeping with the terms of their professional license.”

-The American Association of Nurse Practitioners identifies three types of practice regulations for NPs that define the scope of practice NPs have within state regulations.
+The American Association of Nurse Practitioners (AANP) identifies three types of practice regulations for NPs that define the scope of practice NPs have within state regulations.
 These three types are:

 • Full-practice authority: Under full-practice laws, an NP can prescribe, diagnose, and treat patients without physician oversight or supervision.
-NPs in these states can practice independently, including operating their own practice.
+NPs in these states can practice independently, including operating their practice.

 • Restricted-practice authority: An NP must have physician supervision or oversight to prescribe, diagnose, and treat patients.